how our research program helps our clients

 we’re cleaning up the wild world of outcome measurement

 After developing and applying much tougher measurement standards than are typically used, our clients from 2014-2016 still reported a solid improvement from therapy.
 And our clients who worked with us from 2016-2018 showed even more clinical improvement in their well-being.
-Sure, using a harder grading system doesn’t make us look as good; but if we don’t apply tough standards, it can be hard to know how real our results are.
-For example, the publishers of one therapy outcome instrument advertise that therapists using their instrument can document significant change in more than 95% of their clients.
+Sure, using a harder grading system might not make us look as good.
+But if we don’t apply tough standards, how real are our results?
+For example, the publishers of one therapy outcome instrument advertise that by using their instrument, therapists can document significant change in more than 95% of their clients.
 That’s crazy.
-We think that such easy grading will preserve a therapist’s self-image rather than serving his or her clients, and it prevents us from seeing the difference between effective and ineffective therapy in the long term.
-Some recent critics of easy grading put it this way: “Too many rhinestones are masquerading as diamonds.”
-We take an interest in distinguishing between these, and with the generous help of our clients’ feedback about therapy and their well-being over time, we have published articles on better statistics and methodology in prestigious peer-reviewed journals such as Psychotherapy Research and Psychological Assessment.
+We think that such easy grading will preserve a therapist’s self-image rather than serving his or her clients, and it prevents us from seeing the difference between effective and ineffective therapy.
+We take an interest in distinguishing between these, and with the generous help of our clients’ feedback, we have published articles on better statistics and methods in prestigious peer-reviewed journals such as Psychotherapy Research and Psychological Assessment.

 more details on our methodology and assessment tools